 - Breast MRIs can successfully image dense breasts (usually found in younger women)

-Learn more about how this fits into the 3-Pronged Approach of breast health.
+Learn more about how breast imaging fits into the 3-Pronged Approach of breast health.